 Have the money from us to pay for your care

 People who already get social care

 services from us

-care support from the city council can choose to have their
+support from the city council can choose to have their individual

-individual budget as a direct payment .
-Contact us, if you currently receive adult
+budget as a direct payment .
+Contact us, if you currently receive

-social care funding from the city council and would
+adult social care funding from the city council and

-to find out if you qualify for financial support from us.
-If
+find out if you qualify for financial support from us.
+If you

 receive funding as a direct payment.